firewraith2/wanimation-test/docs/README.md

     -   Allows for **efficient chunk reuse** — repeated chunks are easier to detect across frames.
     -   Helps **reduce memory usage per frame**, since shared chunks can be reused.
-    -   Ideal for **objects that appear alongside others** in a scene, since it leaves more memory free for additional objects.
+    -   Ideal for **sprites that appear alongside others** in a scene, since it leaves more memory free for additional sprites.

 -   **Disadvantages:**

-    -   Each cel can use **only one palette group** (out of the 12 available).
+    -   Each cel can use **only one palette group**.
     -   Managing multiple cels can be tricky — it’s harder to keep track of which cel uses which palette group.
     -   More cels to export and organize overall.